-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2022
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2023

 The School District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets.
 Level 2 inputs are significant other observable inputs.
 Level 3 inputs are significant unobservable inputs.
 As previously discussed Star Ohio is reported at its net asset value.
+Other investments of the School District are valued using Level 2 inputs using valuation techniques that incorporate market data for similar investments, broker quotes and inactive transactions prices.